Taking pictures has never been easier. There are millions of new images added online every day.

 A picture is worth a thousand words – that’s true.
 However, adding textual context to photos can be very beneficial.

 Think of journalistic photography or even wedding photos.

-Increase online presence by starting a blog, website, or online magazine.
+Increase online presence by starting a blog, a photography website, or an online magazine.
 Something that showcases your photography and won’t get lost over some time.

 On the contrary, it will be available for old and new people to visit.
 This will increase your exposure, with the potential of reaching millions of views.